ShindouAris/Backend_yt-dlp/Readme.md

      - Use `/get_all_format` to confirm whether audio-only or combined formats are available.
      - Some videos may be uploaded without an audio track (e.g., raw footage, livestreams).

+10. **Download folder is filling up with old files**
+    * Ensure you doesn't have `KEEP_LOCAL_FILES=true` in your `.env` file unless you want to keep all downloaded files.

 ---

 ## FAQ

 1. **How do I change the download format?**
     -   Call `/get_all_format` to list formats.
 Use the `format` string (e.g., `"137+140"`) from that response in the `/download` request body.
 Defaults to `"bestvideo[ext=mp4]+bestaudio[ext=m4a]/mp4"` if `format` is omitted.

 2. **Can I download playlists?**
     -   No, this API is for single video downloads (~~Planning for multiple download later~~).

 3. **How are large files handled?
 Are there size limits?**
     -   Files are temporarily stored on the server.
 Limits depend on server disk space (ephemeral on Render's free tier).
 Auto-deleted after 5 minutes (default).
 For longer storage/larger files, modify `FILE_EXPIRE_TIME` in `ENVIRONMENT` or `.env`.

 4. **How do I get the `cookies.txt` file?**
     -   Refer to "Local Setup" section: "4.
 (Optional) Get `cookies.txt`...".
 Key steps: use Cookie-Editor, private/incognito window, export Netscape format, save as `cookies.txt` with correct first line.

-10. **How does R2 storage work with the API?**
+5. **How does R2 storage work with the API?**
    - When enabled, files are stored in Cloudflare R2 instead of locally
    - Files are served via presigned URLs with 30-minute validity
    - Local storage is used as fallback only if R2 upload fails
    - Configure R2 credentials in `.env` file

-11. **What's the difference between Redis and in-memory caching?**
+6. **What's the difference between Redis and in-memory caching?**
    - Redis cache persists across server restarts and works with multiple instances
    - In-memory cache is faster but limited to single instance and cleared on restart
    - Redis recommended for production, in-memory suitable for development

-12. **Can I use the API without R2 storage?**
+7. **Can I use the API without R2 storage?**
    - Yes, set `USE_R2_STORAGE=false` in `.env`
    - Files will be stored locally with automatic cleanup
    - All functionality remains the same, just using local storage

-13. **How does subtitle embedding work?**
+8. **How does subtitle embedding work?**
    - Use `fetch_subtitle: true` in `/get_all_format` to see available subtitle tracks
    - Specify `subtitle` parameter in `/download` request with desired language code
    - Subtitles are embedded directly into the video file
    - Embedded subtitles can be toggled on/off in video players
    - Supports both manual and auto-generated captions

+9. **I want to keep downloaded files, How do I disable auto-deletion?**
+   - Set `KEEP_LOCAL_FILES=true` in your `.env` file
+   - This prevents automatic deletion of downloaded files after the expiration time
+   - Useful for long-term storage or manual review of downloaded content
+   - Note: This may not work when using R2 storage, as files are uploaded and not stored locally
+   - Note: This will increase disk usage, so ensure sufficient storage is available

 ---
 ## License